nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Overview machine learning methods
 ----------------------------------

-Whenever you will be confronted with machine learning it is good to known that different methods, and thus approaches, exist.
+Whenever you are confronted with machine learning it is good to known that different methods, and thus approaches, exist.

 At the highest level, machine learning can be categorized into two main types: